jmcnamara/xlsxwriter.lua/dev/docs/source/tutorial03.rst

+.. highlight:: lua

 .. _tutorial3:

 Tutorial 3: Writing different types of data to the XLSX File
 ============================================================

-.. highlight:: lua

-In the previous section we created a simple spreadsheet with formatting using Lua and the xlsxwriter module.
+In the previous section we created a simple spreadsheet with formatting using Lua and the xlsxwriter.lua module.

 This time let's extend the data we want to write to include some dates::